Bjorn-Strom/scheduler/README.md

 ### Options

-**SOME COOL NAME HERE** provides several options that you can use to customize the behavior of the scheduler:
+**Steve** provides several options that you can use to customize the behavior of the scheduler:

 - `with_datalayer`: Specifies the `IDataLayer` implementation to use.
 - `with_polling_interval`: Specifies the interval, in seconds, for polling new jobs.
 The default value is 0 seconds.